 As described in the context of the Dublin procedure, in effect the Dublin Regulation countries constitute the First List.
 Legislation gives a power to create a Second List.
 A country on the Second List is treated as a place to which non-nationals can be returned without a breach of the Refugee Convention, either in that country or through risk of being sent elsewhere (see Safe Third Country).
 Additionally, there is a presumption that claims from non-nationals to be removed to the same list of countries will be unfounded, unless stated otherwise, meaning a human rights claim against removal to that country would usually be non-suspensive.
-104
+132

 Presently no countries are listed in the Second List, and non-Dublin safe third country returns take place on a case by case basis.
-They have been carried out to e.g. the US and Canada.
+The USA and Canada are listed as examples of countries that may be considered safe.

 There is no time limit for taking a decision but in practice third country decisions often tend to be taken rather quickly.
+Revised guidance in relation to inadmissibility, including Safe Third Country (other than Dublin), policy and practice was published in October 2019.133

-The Home Office dismissed 2,008 asylum applications on third country grounds in 2017.
+The Home Office dismissed 1,587 asylum applications on third country grounds in 2019.